cyberpoul/Check-my-bots/README.md

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=cyberpoul.CVE-Alert-Bot)

-## 🤖 A powerful CVE Alert Bot made for discord
+## 🤖 CVE alert bot made for discord

 **Tchaleyvi** is a Discord bot designed to automatically monitor and alert about newly published CVEs related to remote code execution (RCE), kernel exploits, privilege escalation, and other critical vulnerabilities.